-If the pushbutton start is not working, the vehicle may be near a strong radio antenna signal causing interference to the Remote Keyless Entry (RKE) system.
-See Remote Keyless Entry (RKE) System Operation ⇔ 7.
+The remote key must be in the vehicle for the system to operate.
+If the pushbutton start is not working, the vehicle may be near a strong radio antenna signal causing interference to the Keyless Access system.
+See Remote Keyless Entry (RKE) System Operation \Rightarrow 7.

-To shift out of P (Park), the vehicle must be turned on and the brake pedal must be applied.
+To shift out of P (Park), the vehicle must be on, and the brake pedal must be applied.

-Stopping the Engine/OFF (No Indicator Light) : When the vehicle is stopped, press ENGINE START/STOP once to turn the engine off.
+Stopping the Engine/OFF (No Indicator Lights) : When the vehicle is stopped, press ENGINE START/ STOP once to turn the engine off.

 If the vehicle is in P (Park), the ignition will turn off, and Retained Accessory Power (RAP) will remain active.
-See Retained Accessory Power (RAP) $\Rightarrow$ 224.
+See Retained Accessory Power (RAP) \Rightarrow 221.